 Guangzhou, formerly known as Canton is the capital of Guangdong Province in southern China.
 It takes less than three hours to travel by train from Guangzhou city center to Hong Kong.

 For centuries, Guangzhou has been an important port city and gateway to China.
 Arab traders were among the first group of traders that came through Guangzhou during the Tang dynasty.
-And later followed by traders from India, the Middle East and Europe including the British merchants.
+And later followed by traders from India, the Middle East, and Europe including the British merchants.

 This same port enabled the Chinese from the southern region of China to emigrate to the West, other Asian countries, and the Pacific Islands.
 That’s the reason why in Chinatowns around the world you will find Cantonese food being served.
-In fact, Cantonese food has been the only Chinese food that most westerners are exposed to.
+In fact, Cantonese cuisine has been the only Chinese food that most westerners are exposed to.

 Guangzhou is the birthplace of the world famous Cantonese cuisine.
 They are stir-fried, stewed, slow-cooked and steamed cooking methods with ingredients like garlic, onion, vinegar, ginger and or sugar.
-A variety of meat, vegetables and fruits are used in Cantonese cuisine.
-Because of its warmer climate and proximity to the sea, Guangzhou’s food uses a huge variety of seafood, fresh meat, and vegetables.
+A variety of meat, vegetables, and fruits are used in Cantonese cuisine.
+Because of its warmer climate and proximity to the sea, Guangzhou’s food uses a vast variety of seafood, fresh meat, and vegetables.
 Freshness and variety are the keys to making Cantonese cuisine.
 Even the fish they cook are kept alive until it is time to cook.
 I'm sure you have seen fish swimming in tanks in authentic Chinese restaurants in a Chinatown near you.

 My recent trip to Guangzhou gave me a chance to compare the authenticity of Cantonese cuisine in Chinatowns with Cantonese cuisine's motherland - Guangzhou.

 When in Guangzhou you must try dim sum.
 Most people think dim sum originated in Hong Kong.
-Dim sum is a Cantonese cuisine and it originated in Guangzhou.
+Dim sum is a Cantonese cuisine, and it originated in Guangzhou.
 Without a doubt, Hong Kong has perfected the art of making and eating dim sum.
 These little delicacies served in small portions are steamed, fried or slow cooked.
 They served with a pot of tea in the morning till noon.
 Yum cha (drinking tea) is the process of eating these delicacies along with a choice of hot tea and shared among family and friends.

 The locals recommended Guangzhou Restaurant on 2 Wencheng South Road dim sum.
 It has been operating continuously at the same location since 1935.
 You won’t regret it if you like freshly made dim sum.
-The restaurant did not have an English menu and the servers spoke only Mandarin and Cantonese.
+The restaurant did not have an English menu, and the servers spoke only Mandarin and Cantonese.

 Our dim sum consisted of-